M7SPI/OpenVPN-IPTV-Fix/README.md

 OpenVPN road warrior installer for Debian, Ubuntu and CentOS.

 This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.

+You will already ready needed to purchase a vps or dedicated server.
+Try lowendboxes.com for reasonable providers.
+This can be has little has £3 a month.
+I wont digress on the best suppliers just check there feedback.

 Installation

 Run the script and follow the assistant: